charles-uno/charles-uno.github.io/_posts/2017-01-15-garbanzo-kale-sausage.md

 keywords: food, entrees, leftovers, cast iron skillet, healthy
 ---

+## Ingredients

+- 2 cans garbanzo beans (800 mL, or 28 oz)
+- 2 large sausage links (500 mL, or 2 cups)
+- 1 onion (500 mL, or 2 cups)
+- 1 L (8 cups) kale
+- Olive oil

+## Assembly

-In a large skillet, start **800 mL garbanzo beans** (28oz, two cans) on high heat with a splash of **olive oil**.
-Stir intermittently until the beans start to brown, about 5 minutes.
+In a large skillet, start the garbanzo beans on high heat with a splash of olive oil.
+Stir intermittently until they start to brown, about 5 minutes.

 ![Kale Garbanzo Ingredients](/assets/images/garbanzo-kale-sausage-ingredients-16x9.png)
 *A good use for a lot of kale!*

-Turn the heat down to medium and add **500 mL chopped onion** (a medium onion) and **500 mL chunked sausage links** (2 large links).
-Go for a sausage with strong flavor, and not too lean; as the fat renders out of the sausage, it'll season the rest of the dish.
+Turn it down to medium heat and add the onion and sausage.
+Ideally, it should be a sausage with strong flavor, and not too lean, so there's enough fat and spice to go around.
+If the pan starts to look dry, add another splash of olive oil.

-Cook the sausage through, then add **1 L chopped kale** (8 cups).
-This will seem like way too much, and likely overflow your skillet.
-It should take just a few minutes for the kale to cook down.
-Its color should also become visibly brighter.
+Cook the sausage through, then add the kale.
+It'll seem like way too much, and probably overflow your skillet.
+Fold it in gently.
+After a few minutes it'll cook down.
+The color should also become much more vibrant.

 ![Kale Garbanzo Finished](/assets/images/garbanzo-kale-sausage-16x9.png)
-*This recipe is great for lunch the next day!
+*This recipe is great to take for lunch!
 It's pretty healthy, it reheats well, and it fills you up without making you tired.*

+Pack into four lunch-sized containers and you're good to go!